How Can I Tell If I Need To Paint My Home's Exterior?

 Notice how the vertical railing on this deck does not need staining, but the deck top does?
 Stain and paint on vertical surfaces last longer than on horizontal surfaces.

-The hot sun of our summers beats down on our homes – especially on horizontal surfaces like deck and porch floors, causing South Shore and Boston customers to need to restain their deck floors every two years to keep them protected and beautiful.
-This constant deck staining can be resolved by using composite decking for the floor of your deck, like Azek, which needs little to no maintenance.
+The hot sun of summer beats down on our homes—especially on horizontal surfaces like deck and porch floors.
+This causes South Shore and Boston customers to need to restain their deck floors every two years to keep them protected and beautiful.
+This constant deck staining can be resolved by using composite decking, like Azek, which needs little to no maintenance.

-Salt air and wind beat coastal homes on the South Shore, impacting the types of paints we use in these towns.
+Salt air and wind batter coastal homes on the South Shore, impacting the types of paints used in these towns.

 Click on your coastal town on the list below to see town-specific painting recommendations – yes, it’s important to hire an exterior painter that’s familiar with your town’s unique climate: